 What they do: Before there was Bond Street, there was OnDeck.
 Since 2007, OnDeck's friendly B2B platform has been helping smaller, tech-savvy businesses get loans approved more quickly than any traditional bank is able to.

-How it's changing fintech: After raising $208M in funding through a dark recession and going public in 2014, OnDeck is indisputably among the original giants in NYC fintech—one of the legacy companies that helped make the city's fintech boom a thing.
+How it's changing fintech: After a successful fundraising round during a dark recession and going public in 2014, OnDeck is indisputably among the original giants in NYC fintech—one of the legacy companies that helped make the city's fintech boom a thing.
 Its legion of successful offspring owe it a debt, so to speak.

 What they do: New Yorkers love dining out, but they know a lot of their fellow citizens don't have the means to satisfy their own hunger quite so easily.
 Spare is an iOS app that rounds up local food and drink bills to the nearest dollar and scrapes off the change to fight hunger in the city.
 It partners with local charities and merchants, who provide incentives to its most generous users, such as a free cocktail to customers who donate three times a month.